Matt Olson Player Props: Braves vs. Brewers

 Matt Olson At The Plate

-- Among the qualifying hitters in MLB, he ranks 81st in batting average, 23rd in on-base percentage, and fourth in slugging.
+- Among the qualifying hitters in baseball, he ranks 80th in batting average, 26th in on-base percentage, and fifth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.